FreightWaves SONAR Outbound Tender Volume Index (OTVI)

 Who uses OTVI data?

 Shippers, freight brokers, fleet managers, transportation executives, owner-operators, economists, financial analysts, investors and bankers rely on this data.
-The OTVI dashboards allow supply chain teams to visualize freight movement patterns, volatility and price movement.
+OTVI allows supply chain teams to visualize freight movement patterns and volatility and is a leading indicator of price movements.

-• OTVI allows shippers to monitor outbound volumes in the markets they operate in.
+• OTVI allows shippers to monitor outbound volumes in the markets where they operate.
 Shifts in freight volumes tend to cause changes in capacity.
 This applies upward or downward pressure to carrier rates.

 • Carrier rates vary based on a destination.
 SONAR’s length of haul indices allow brokers to analyze destination markets by lane.
-OTVI helps brokers see if the volumes shipping from a market are local, short-, mid-, or long-haul loads.
-This enables brokers to move rates when opportunities are present.
+OTVI helps brokers identify shifts in demand in order to better optimize margins.

 • OTVI allows carriers to view the demand for capacity in a market.
 Carriers rely on this data to position fleets in opportune areas.